Best Gaming Chairs (2026)

 Best for Each Use Case

-The Secretlab Titan Evo has been the consensus best gaming chair across PC Gamer, Tom's Hardware, TechRadar, and Tom's Guide for multiple years running, and the 2026 edition continues that streak.
-Its patent-pending 4-way lumbar support uses a lattice of living hinges that flex to your spine, adjustable both vertically and in depth.
+The Secretlab Titan Evo remains the consensus best gaming chair across PC Gamer, TechRadar, and Tom's Guide, with Tom's Hardware also ranking it among the top three.
+Its 4-way lumbar support uses a lattice of living hinges that flex to your spine, adjustable both vertically and in depth.
 Available in Small (under 5'7"), Regular (5'7"-6'2"), and XL (5'11"-6'9") sizes, it accommodates users from under 170 lbs to 395 lbs.
-The 165-degree recline, magnetic head pillow, cold-cure foam, and wide material selection (NEO Hybrid Leatherette, SoftWeave Plus Fabric, or NAPA Leather) give it unmatched versatility. [src1, src2, src3]
+The 165-degree recline, magnetic head pillow, cold-cure foam, and wide material selection (NEO Hybrid Leatherette, SoftWeave Plus Fabric, or NAPA Leather) give it unmatched versatility.
+Street pricing has settled around $449-$549 depending on configuration and ongoing promotions. [src1, src2, src3]

 Best Ergonomic: Herman Miller x Logitech G Vantum (~$995) — Check price

-The Vantum is Herman Miller's first chair designed specifically for gamers, bringing genuine office-ergonomic engineering to the gaming space.
+The Vantum is Herman Miller's first chair designed specifically for gamers, and Tom's Hardware now ranks it as their best overall gaming chair.
 The PostureFit lumbar system and adaptive thoracic support plates actively support both the lower and upper back.
-The mesh backrest paired with copper-infused cooling foam in the seat eliminates heat buildup during long sessions.
-With a 12-year warranty -- the longest in the gaming chair market -- it is a long-term investment.
-The main drawback is a limited recline range (98-117 degrees). [src5, src8]
+The suspension mesh backrest with recycled polyester eliminates heat buildup during long sessions.
+With a 12-year warranty — the longest in the gaming chair market — it is a long-term investment.
+The main drawbacks are a limited recline range (98-117 degrees) and a single size only.
+Currently 20% off at many retailers (~$796). [src2, src3, src5]

 Best for Big & Tall: AndaSeat Kaiser 4 XL (~$649) — Check price

 The AndaSeat Kaiser 4 XL accommodates gamers up to 6'11" and 395 lbs with an SGS Class 4 gas lift and reinforced frame.
-The unique 24-degree pop-out lumbar system uses an elastic locking gas spring, and the all-new 6D armrests offer rotation, tilt, front-back sliding, width adjustment, and height control -- the most versatile armrests on any gaming chair.
-Stain-resistant PVC leather or breathable linen fabric options and a magnetic head pillow round out the package for larger users. [src1, src4]
+The unique 24-degree pop-out lumbar system uses an elastic locking gas spring, and the 6D armrests offer rotation, tilt, front-back sliding, width adjustment, and height control.
+The 5-year warranty and magnetic head pillow round out a feature-rich package for larger users.
+Available in stain-resistant PVC leather or breathable linen. [src1, src4]

 For gamers who spend 8+ hours seated daily, the Embody Gaming Chair is engineered for marathon comfort.
 Its BackFit adjustment automatically conforms to your spine's unique curvature, while the pixelated support system distributes weight evenly.
 Copper-infused cooling foam prevents heat buildup.
 The die-cast aluminum frame is built to last decades, backed by a 12-year warranty.
-At ~$2,045 MSRP (frequently discounted to ~$1,534), it is the most expensive option, but reviewers note it eliminates fatigue in ways traditional gaming chairs cannot. [src1, src6]
+Pricing has come down to ~$1,495 MSRP (frequently discounted further).
+TechRadar and Tom's Guide both rank it as the best premium option, though PC Gamer has moved it to "Also Tested" in favor of the LiberNovo Omni at half the price. [src3, src5]

 Best Premium Traditional: Secretlab Titan Evo NanoGen (~$799) — Check price

 The NanoGen edition upgrades the already excellent Titan Evo with NanoFoam Composite cushioning that better distributes pressure and NanoGen Hybrid Leatherette with 14 times the durability of regular PU leather.
 The material has a noticeably finer grain and softer feel compared to the standard NEO Hybrid Leatherette.
 All other features carry over from the base model.
-The $350 premium buys better materials and greater longevity, making it worthwhile for users who plan to keep their chair for 5+ years. [src7, src3]
+Starting price is now ~$799.
+Tom's Guide notes it has the "softest seat cushion" of any Secretlab chair, though colorway options are limited to black and white. [src7, src5]

 Best Under $200: AndaSeat Novis (~$199) — Check price